awsdocs/amazon-eks-user-guide/doc_source/lbc-remove.md

      --policy-document file://iam_policy_v1_to_v2_additional.json
    ```

-1. Attach the IAM policy to the IAM role used by the LBC\.
+1. Attach the IAM policy to the IAM role used by the AWS Load Balancer Controller\.
 Replace `your-role-name` with the name of the role, such as `AmazonEKSLoadBalancerControllerRole`\.

    If you created the role using `eksctl`, then to find the role name that was created, open the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation) and select the **eksctl\-*my\-cluster*\-addon\-iamserviceaccount\-kube\-system\-aws\-load\-balancer\-controller** stack\.
 Select the **Resources** tab\.
 The role name is in the **Physical ID** column\.
 If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-West\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:`\.